 I do like free jazz.
 I also like Trey’s free jazz album Surrender to the Air that he made with John Medeski and a bunch of dudes from Sun Ra.

-Trey’s drug problems over a decade later are irrelevant and he’s sober now and has made amends.
+Trey’s drug problems over a decade later are irrelevant to this article about their music, and he’s sober now and has made amends.

 Anyway, let’s shift gears.
 I do think over time the Phishy stuff will grow on you, but here is another side of the band, the title track from their first critically acclaimed studio effort, the 1996 Steve Lillywhite produced Billy Breathes, lemme know what you think: